 The purpose of this test is to verify that the UE properly detects the out of sync and in sync for the purpose of monitoring downlink radio link quality of the PSCell.
 This test will partly verify the FR1 PSCell radio link monitoring requirements in clause 8.1.

-In the test, UE is configured to perform RLM on SSB, with detectionResource included in RadioLinkMonitoringRS set to SSB#0 and SSB#1, and purpose set to ‘rlf’.
+In the test, UE is configured to perform RLM on SSB, with detectionResource included in RadioLinkMonitoringRS set to SSB#0, and purpose set to ‘rlf’.
 Supported test configurations are shown in table A.4.5.1.1.1-1.
 The test parameters are given in Tables A.4.5.1.1.1-2, A.4.5.1.1.1-3, and A.4.5.1.1.1-4 below.
 There are two cells, Cell 1 is the E-UTRAN PCell, and Cell 2 is the PSCell, in the test.
 The E-UTRAN PCell setting refers to Table A.3.7.2.1-1.
 The test consists of three successive time periods, with time duration of T1, T2 and T3 respectively.
 Figure A.4.5.1.1.1-1 shows the variation of the downlink SNR in the active Cell 2 to emulate out-of-sync and in-sync states.
 Prior to the start of the time duration T1, the UE shall be fully synchronized to Cell 1 and Cell 2.
 The UE shall be configured for periodic CSI reporting with a reporting periodicity of 5 ms. The UE is configured to perform inter-frequency measurements using Gap Pattern ID #0 (40ms) in test 1.

 Table A.4.5.1.1.1-1: Supported test configurations for FR1 PSCell